confluentinc/demo-application-modernization/README.md

      kubectl delete -f k8s/webapp-deployment-mf1.yaml
      ```
    - Create the web application deployment for "mf2".
-     ```
+     ```bash
-     bash kubectl create -f k8s/webapp-deployment-mf2.yaml
+     kubectl create -f k8s/webapp-deployment-mf2.yaml
      ```
      There's probably a better way to do this, but I'm no Kubernetes administrator 😇 .
-     > **Note**: If you aren't using `Kubernetes` open a new `Terminal` window and navigate to `webapp-mf1` and run `npm stop`.
-Then go to `webapp-mf2` and run `npm start`.
-The web browser should automatically refresh with the updated version of the front end application.
+     > **Note**: If you aren't using `Kubernetes` open a new `Terminal` window and navigate to `webapp-mf1` directory and run `npm stop`.
+Then go to `webapp-mf2` directory and run `npm start`.
+The web browser should automatically refresh with the updated version of the frontend application.

 Now that the new version of the web application has been deployed.
 Head back to the web browser and test out creating new transactions and getting balances.
 If everything went as expected, the user interaction in the front end shouldn't have changed.

 ### Add ksqlDB format conversion

-Since the data from our nodejs "microservice" won't have a schema (the `node-rdkafka` library doesn't currently have a support for this, but there are some out there), you'll want to convert the messages that will be produced to Kafka from the "microservice" to a new topic where the messages will have a given schema.
-This is pretty simple to do with ksqlDB.
+Since the data from our nodejs "microservice" won't have a schema (the `node-rdkafka` library doesn't currently have a support for this, but there are some out there), you'll want to convert the messages that will be produced to `Kafka` from the "microservice" to a new topic where the messages will have a given schema.
+This is pretty simple to do with `ksqlDB`.

 1. Create a new stream for the transactions received from the "microservice".